neurospin/CC-parcellation-from-tractography/README.md

 5. Average left and right track density maps
 6. Vote

-Final outputs of this scripts are:
+Final outputs of this script are:

 - Result of the vote on the midsagittal section of CC, in anatomical (T1) space:
   `${subjectName}_segmented_cc_2T1_mean.nii.gz`